Game Brush Number: Random Graphs

 In particular, if $\eps \le 3/2$, then

 \end{theorem}

 We are now ready to prove the main result of this section.

 \begin{proof}[Proof of Theorem~\ref{thm:random_brushing}.]
-The second equality in the theorem statement follows from Theorem~\ref{thm:complete} and Corollary~\ref{cor:fractional_complete}, so it suffices to prove the first.
+Corollary~\ref{cor:fractional_complete} establishes the second equality in the theorem statement, so it suffices to prove the first.
 Let $G$ be any graph on $n$ vertices.
-To obtain an upper bound for $\bg(G)$, we provide a strategy for Min that mimics her optimal strategy for the fractional game on $K_n$; this gives an upper bound on $\bg(G)$ in terms of $\bg_p(K_n)$.
+To obtain an upper bound for $\bg(G)$, we provide a strategy for Min that mimics her optimal strategy for the fractional game on $K_n$, which yields an upper bound on $\bg(G)$ in terms of $\bg_p(K_n)$.
 Max plays his moves in the \emph{real} game on $G$, but Min interprets them as moves in the \emph{imaginary} fractional game on $K_n$.
 Min plays according to an optimal strategy in the imaginary game, then makes the same move in the real game.
 Our hope is that the two games behave very similarly for $G \in \G(n,p)$.

 As in the proof of Theorem~\ref{thm:fractional}, we introduce an \emph{Oracle} to enforce synchronization between the games.
-The Oracle can, at any time, clean a vertex in either game by adding extra brushes as if ``by magic''.
+The Oracle can, at any time, clean a vertex in either game by adding extra brushes.
 Suppose some vertex fires in the real game but not in the imaginary one.
-When this happens, the Oracle cleans this vertex in the imaginary game.
-Since this cannot increase the length of the imaginary game, and since we seek an upper bound on $\bg(G)$, we may suppose for convenience that this interference never occurs.
+When this happens, the Oracle cleans this vertex in the imaginary game; by Lemma~\ref{lem:domination}, this cannot increase the length of the imaginary game.
 Now suppose instead that some vertex $v$ fires in the imaginary game but not in the real one.
-In this case, we ``pause'' the imaginary game and have Min play on $v$ in the real game until it gets cleaned, at which point we ``resume'' the imaginary game.
-Note that even though Max also continues to play in the real game, we need not worry about where these extra brushes get placed, since they cannot decrease the length of the real game.
-(For convenience, we pretend that they were not placed at all, although Max's turns do still count toward the length of the game.)
+In this case, the Oracle adds brushes to $v$ in the real game until it fires.
+By Lemma~\ref{lem:domination}, each brush placed by the oracle can decrease the length of the real game by at most 2.